Joseph-Émile Dubreuil

 Joseph-Émile Dubreuil (December 15, 1894 – September 29, 1959) was a Canadian provincial politician.

 Born in Montreal, Quebec, Dubreuil was the member of the Legislative Assembly of Quebec for Montréal–Jeanne-Mance from 1939 to 1948.

+In 1937, a Crucifix was hung in the Montreal city council at the initiative of Dubreuil.
+The Crucifix would hung there until 2019.
+Dubreuil was a devout Catholic.